-LinkedIn is a useful resource for making professional contacts.
-It is the best social networking platform for professionals, marketers, and entrepreneurs.
-Making new connections is one of its core functions.
+LinkedIn is a useful resource for making professional contacts and is by far the best social networking platform for professionals, marketers, and entrepreneurs alike.
+Making new connections and expanding your network is one of its core functions.
 As with many similar sites, a LinkedIn relationship begins when one user invites another person to connect with them.

 How To Tell When Someone Declines Your LinkedIn Request?

 If they click the “Ignore” button on the listed invitation, it is essentially a form of “soft” rejection.
-The message moves to their Archived folder, but they can still choose to open the message again later and accept the request.
-The sender is not notified about their ignored request.
+The message is then moved to their “Archived” folder, but the user can still choose to open the message again later and accept the request.
+Once again, the sender is not notified about when their connection request is ignored.

-After clicking “Ignore”, the recipient sees an extra option that is labeled as “I Don’t Know This Person”.
-What many people don’t know is that when a person clicks this option, it is the same as getting marked as spam.
+After clicking “Ignore”, the recipient will be presented with an extra option that is labeled “I Don’t Know This Person”.
+What many people don’t know is that when a person selects this option, it is similar to marking a connection request as spam.

-Even after clicking this option, the recipient can still retrieve the invitation from their archive and accept it later.
-This option simply acts as a signal to LinkedIn.
-If the sender receives enough “I Don’t Know This Person” responses, LinkedIn may suspend or restrict their account.
-LinkedIn may also warn the user to only make requests to people they know.
+Even after clicking on this option, the recipient can still retrieve the invitation from their archive if they so choose to accept it later.
+This option simply acts as a signal to LinkedIn that an account might be spamming connection requests.
+If the sender receives too many “I Don’t Know This Person” responses, LinkedIn may suspend or restrict the account of the sender.
+LinkedIn may also warn the user to only send connection requests to people they know.

 Accept or Ignore

-There are other option recipients can choose when receiving an invite on LinkedIn.
-Aside from choosing between Accept and Ignore, they can also send a message to the other user before making a decision.
-This can be done through a drop-down option on the Accept button.
-Sending a message is a good way to contact the sender, especially if the recipient does not recognize them.
-Sending a message does not count as accepting the request.
+There are other options a recipient can choose when receiving an invitation to connect on LinkedIn.
+Before one decides whether they wish to “Accept” or “Ignore”, they can also send out a message to the sender to confirm who they are or why they wish to connect.
+This can be done through a drop-down option on the “Accept” button.
+Sending a message is a great way to contact the sender, especially if the recipient does not recognize them.
+Sending a message to someone does not mean their request to connect was accepted.